-88. And thus the Commonwealth comes by a power to set down what punishment shall belong to the several transgressions they think worthy of it, committed amongst the Members of that Society (which is the power of making Laws) as well as it has the power to punish any injury done unto any of its Members, by any one that is not of it, (which is the power of War and Peace;) and all this for the preservation of the property of all the Members of that Society, as far as is possible.
-But though every Man enter'd into [307] Society, has quitted his power to punish offences against the Law of Nature, in prosecution of his own private Judgment; yet with the Judgment of offences which he has given up to the Legislative, in all Cases where he can appeal to the Magistrate, he has given up a right to the Commonwealth, to imploy his Force for the Execution of the Judgments of the Commonwealth, whenever he shall be called to it, which indeed are his own Judgments, they being made by himself or his representative.
-And herein we have the original of the Legislative and Executive Power of Civil Society, which is to judge by standing Laws how far offences are to be punished when committed within the Commonwealth; and also by occasional Judgments founded on the present circumstances of the fact, how far injuries from without are to be vindicated, and in both these to imploy all the force of all the Members when there shall be need.
+88. And thus the Commonwealth comes by a Power to set down what punishment shall belong to the several transgressions they think worthy of it, committed amongst the Members of that Society, (which is the power of making Laws) as well as it has the power to punish any Injury done unto any of its Members, by any one that is not of it, (which is the power of War and Peace;) and all this for the preservation of the property of all the Members of that Society, as far as is possible.
+But though every

+Man enter'd into Society, has quitted his power to punish Offences against the Law of Nature, in prosecution of his own private Judgment; yet with the Judgment of Ossences which he has given up to the Legislative in all Cases where he can Appeal to the Magistrate, he has given up a right to the Commonwealth to imploy his force for the Execution of the Judgments of the Commonwealth, whenever he shall be called to it, which indeed are his own Judgments, they being made by himself, or his Representative.
+And herein we have the original of the Legislative and Executive Power of Civil Society, which is to judge by standing Laws how far Offences are to be punished when committed within the Commonwealth; and also by occasional Judgments founded on the present Circumstances of the Fact, how far Injuries from without are to be vindicated, and in both these to imploy all the force of all the Members when there shall be need.

-89. Whereever therefore any number of Men so unite into one Society, as to quit every one his Executive Power of the Law of Nature, and to resign it to the publick, there and there only is a political, or civil Society.
-And this is done whereever any number of Men, in the State of Nature, enter into Society to make one People, one [308] Body Politick under one Supream Government; or else when any one joins himself to, and incorporates with any Government already made.
-For hereby he authorizes the Society, or which is all one, the Legislative thereof to make Laws for him as the publick good of the Society shall require; to the Execution whereof, his own assistance (as to his own decrees) is due.
-And this puts men out of a state of nature into that of a Commonwealth, by setting up a Judge on Earth, with Authority to determine all the Controversies, and redress the injuries that may happen to any Member of the Commonwealth; which Judge is the Legislative or Magistrates appointed by it.
-And whereever there are any number of Men, however associated, that have no such decisive power to appeal to, there they are still in the state of Nature.
+89. Where-ever therefore any number of Men are so united into one Society, as to quit every one his Executive Power of the Law of Nature, and to resign it to the publick, there and there only is a Political, or Civil Society.
+And this is done where-ever any number of Men, in the state of Nature, enter into Society to make one People, one Body Politick under one Supreme Government, or else when any one joyns himself to, and incorporates with any Government already made.
+For hereby he authorizes the Society, or which is all one, the Legislative thereof to make Laws for him as the publick good of the Society shall require; to the Execution whereof, his own affistance (as to his own Decrees) is due.
+And this puts Men out of a State of Nature into that of a Commonwealth, by setting up a Judge on Earth, with Authority to determine all the Controversies, and redress the Injuries that may happen to any Member of the Commonwealth; which Judge is the Legislative, or Magistrates appointed by it.
+And where-ever there are any number of Men, however associated, that have no such decisive power to appeal to, there they are still in the state of Nature.